 Juniper (Du Song Zi)

-A strong aromatic herb, juniper is considered to ward off witches and has been used for centuries as a Kidney stimulant to help flush out impurities and cystitis.
+A strong aromatic herb, juniper is considered to be able to ward off witches and has been used for centuries as a Kidney stimulant to help flush out impurities and cystitis.
 They herb is used to make gin, improve the flavor of meats and as a fragrance in soaps and lotions.

 Below is an overview of Juniper, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Juniper.